A Guide To Common Pest Identification In McKinney, Texas

 Mosquitoes are a big problem for people living in Texas.
 These biting pests can ruin any outdoor event, driving people indoors and preventing them from enjoying their outdoor space.
 Female mosquitoes bite people and animals in order to get the protein needed to produce their eggs.
-Their bites are not only annoying, but leave behind red welts that, depending on the person, can become very large and itchy.
+Their bites are not only annoying but leave behind red welts that, depending on the person, can become very large and itchy.
 Female mosquitoes feed on a variety of hosts and can carry and transmit a wide range of diseases and parasites that make people and our pets ill.
-Biting mosquitoes are dangerous pests, and you should always take measures to reduce their numbers and avoid contact with them.
+Biting mosquitoes are dangerous pests, and you should always take measures to reduce mosquito numbers and avoid contact with them.

 Tips to prevent mosquitoes: Get rid of standing water from your property by storing containers that can collect water upside down, filling in low-lying areas in your yard and driveway, and keeping gutters free of debris.
 Empty and refill pet water bowls, wading pools, and bird baths daily.
 Reduce mosquito resting spots on your property by cutting the grass short and removing overgrown vegetation.
 Keep mosquitoes out of your home by keeping windows and doors shut as much as possible and repairing loose or ripped screens.
 Limit the amount of flowering vegetation planted on your property, especially close to the exterior walls of your home.
 When outside, wear mosquito repellent – especially when mosquitoes are most active at dawn and dusk.

 Occasional invaders are, as their name implies, those pests that occasionally invade our yards and homes.
 Spending most of their time outside, occasional invaders move into homes and other structures to escape unsuitable weather conditions.
 More often than not, occasional invaders cause no significant problems.
 However, they do invade in large numbers, are annoying, sometimes damage personal property, and are hard to eliminate.
-Crickets and beetles are examples of occasional invaders living throughout North Texas.
+Crickets and beetles are examples of occasional invaders living throughout McKinney, Texas.

 Crickets, beetles, and other occasional invaders move into homes during periods of harsh weather but also find their way inside while searching for food.
 Most occasional invaders live in similar habitats such as in the damp soil that surrounds the foundation or is near our homes.
 They live under landscape ties, mulch, fallen trees, in gardens, and similar areas.
 After moving into our homes while seeking refuge or looking for food, they congregate in areas that mimic their outdoor environments.
 Our bathrooms, basements, laundry rooms, and crawlspaces often become home to occasional invaders.